n0psn0ps/n0psn0ps.github.io/_posts/2022-11-04-introduction.md

 -----

-Bonjour, I am *n0ps* a senior mobile security engineer with an interest in mobile, macOS, and IoT security.
+Bonjour, I am *n0ps* a staff mobile security architect with an interest in mobile, macOS, and IoT security.
 I enjoy reverse engineering and taking apart applications to find vulnerabilities.
 The postings on this account are solely my own opinion and do not represent my employer.